apostrophecms/apostrophe-documentation/modules/apostrophe-assets/README.md

 If we are creating an asset bundle to deploy to production, we'll copy everything instead.
+### ensureNamespace(*folder*)
+Namespaced npm package names look like @foo/bar, so we might need to create @foo before we can create bar.
+This method's job is to abstract this detail away from the symlink and recursive copy methods.
 ### linkAssetFolderOnWindows(*from*, *to*)

 ### removeThenRecursiveCopy(*from*, *to*)